 She commenced her legal career at a boutique CBD firm in 2010.
 She worked on a range of legal matters but decided that immigration was her calling.
 Ayah’s immigration law experience is now extensive and ranges from visa applications to more complex matters such as visa cancellations, appeals to tribunals and courts and requests for ministerial intervention.
 Ayah represents clients from all walks of life and enjoys working on challenging cases.

 Nadine Elhage graduated from the University of Technology Sydney with a Bachelor of Business and Bachelor of Law in 2012.
 She is admitted as a Solicitor in the Supreme Court of NSW and is admitted to practice in the High Court of Australia.
 Nadine is also a Registered Migration Agent.
-She was the Judicial and Administrative Merits Review Coordinator at her previous legal role for three years which enabled her to acquire substantial skills and knowledge which helped her achieve a deep understanding and interest of immigration law.
+She was the Judicial and Administrative Merits Review Coordinator at her previous legal role for three years, which enabled her to acquire substantial skills and knowledge in complex immigration matters such as visa refusals, cancellation matters, appeals and Ministerial intervention requests.